 Without disclosing the identity of the infected employee, you need to notify their co-workers, customers and the rest of the company.

-Directly notify any co-workers or customers who had direct contact with the ill employee in the past two weeks.
+Directly notify any co-workers or customers who had direct contact with the ill employee.
 Because of the sensitive nature of the information, it is probably best to talk to individuals over video chat or phone, since in person communication is not feasible.
 Be sure to remain calm and let them know that someone they have been in contact with or has been in their physical work area has tested positive for COVID-19.
-Recommend that they should self-quarantine for the next 14 days and monitor themselves for the symptoms of COVID-19.
+Recommend that they follow CDC guidelines for isolation and monitor themselves for the symptoms of COVID-19.
 If feasible, allow eligible employees to work from home during this time.
 You may get a lot of questions that you simply can’t answer.
 Leave that to the experts.
-Recommend that employees contact a health care provider (using telehealth if possible) and refer to the guidance on the CDC website if they have questions.
+Recommend that employees contact a health care provider (using telehealth if possible) and refer to the guidance on the CDC website or local health authorities if they have questions.
 Let individuals know what support the company can offer during this time.
 Plan to check in with the employee who tested positive, and any employees or customers isolating due to close contact, regularly to see how they are doing.

 Disinfecting the Office